hammam-nab/Crazy-Meal/README.md

 - Implement order quantity and total calculation
 - Add a checkout process
 - Enhance the menu with more details and filtering options

+## How many hours did it take you to complete this assignment?**
+About 30 hours.
+## Were there any parts of the lab you found challenging?**
+Yes, I had some trouble with the DOM.